Partial hyperbolicity and foliations in $\mathbb{T}^3$: Introduction

 We remark that recently, \cite{BBI2} have shown that absolute strong partially hyperbolic diffeomorphisms of $\TT^3$ are dynamically coherent using a criterium of Brin (\cite{Brin}) which relies in this stronger version of partial hyperborbolicity in an essential way.
 This has been used by Hammerlindl in \cite{Hammerlindl} to obtain leaf-conjugacy results for this kind of systems.
 The proof of our results owes a lot to both of these results.

 Absolute partial hyperbolicity covers many important classes of examples and this makes its study very important.
 However, the definition of absolute domination is somewhat artificial and does not capture the results about robust dynamical properties (such as the results of \cite{DPU,BDP}).
 Absolute domination can be compared with a pinching condition on the spectrum of the differential much like the conditions used by Brin and Manning to classify Anosov systems (\cite{BrinManning}).
-See Section \ref{SectionDefiniciones} for precise definitions.

-The ideal scenario would be to have certain models (as in the 2-dimensional case) which later would contribute to the understanding of the robust dynamical behavior.
-The following conjecture (concerning strong partially hyperbolic systems) was posed by Pujals according to \cite{BW}:

-\begin{conj}[Pujals' Conjecture] Let $f$ be a transitive strong partially hyperbolic diffeomorphism of a $3$-dimensional manifold $M$ then, (modulo finite lifts) $f$ is leaf conjugate to one of the following: \begin{itemize} \item[-] A linear Anosov automorphism of $\TT^3$. \item[-] A skew-product over an Anosov of $\TT^2$ (and thus $M= \TT^3$ or a nilmanifold). \item[-] A time one map of an Anosov flow. \end{itemize} \end{conj}

-We will not define here the concept of leaf-conjugacy (see \cite{HPS, Hammerlindl}) but as the name suggests it is related with the existence of foliations and dynamical coherence.

-The hypothesis on $f$ being transitive is necessary due to the recent example of \cite{HHU}.
-In \cite{BW} important progress was made towards this conjecture without any assumption on the topology of the manifold.
+It is worth to remark that our results are the first (non perturbative) dynamical coherence results under the \emph{pointwise} definition.

-In \cite{Hammerlindl,HNil} the conjecture was proved for absolutely dominated strong partially hyperbolic diffeomorphisms of $\TT^3$ and nilmanifolds.
-In a forthcoming paper (\cite{HP}), with A. Hammerlindl we use the techniques here as well as the ones developed in \cite{Hammerlindl,HNil} in order to give a proof of Pujals' conjecture on $3$-manifolds with almost nilpotent fundamental group.
+In a forthcoming paper (\cite{HP}), with A. Hammerlindl we use the techniques here as well as the ones developed in \cite{Hammerlindl} in order to give a classification result for strongly partially hyperbolic diffeomorphisms of $\TT^3$.

-{\bf Acknowledgements: }\textit{This paper is part of my thesis under S. Crovisier and M. Sambarino, I would like to express my gratitude to their invaluable patience, support, and all the time they spent listening to my usually failed attempts.
-In particular, I'd also like to thank Sylvain for his uncountable hours devoted to trying to correct my inability to write (hopefully with at least some success).
-This work has also benefited from conversations with P.Berger, C. Bonatti, J.Brum, A. Hammerlindl, P. Lessa and A.Wilkinson.}
+{ {\bf Acknowledgements: }\textit{This paper is part of my thesis (\cite{PotTesis}) under S. Crovisier and M. Sambarino, I would like to express my gratitude to their invaluable patience, time and support.
+Sylvain devoted a great deal of time in correcting the first draft.
+This work benefited from conversations with P.Berger, C. Bonatti, J.Brum, A. Hammerlindl, P. Lessa and A.Wilkinson.
+The paper owes a lot to the referee who made the unrewarding task of reading carefully the paper (many times) and making a lot of important suggestions to improve the presentation and the paper itself, I am very grateful for that.}}